Elder Koda, By Anita Louise Art, Vietnam Hanoi Mission Mascot (2021)

 Elder Koda by Anita Louise Hummel is a painting of a purebred black poodle named Koda.
 Koda has lived the last three years in Hanoi, Vietnam, and has become the Hanoi Vietnam Mission mascot for The Church of Jesus Christ of Latter-day Saints.

-Elder Kota by Anita Louise Hummel is an original painting of Koda, a black poodle that I take care of when his parents are out of town.
+Elder Kota by Anita Louise Hummel is an original painting of Koda, a black poodle I care for when his parents are out of town.
 Koda’s parents Ross and Carrie Chiles, came to Vietnam in 2018 to serve as mission presidents for the Hanoi Vietnam Mission of the Church of Jesus Christ of Latter-day Saints.

 Koda is very familiar with Asia.
 He was born and raised in Taipei, Taiwan.
 He also came from a large and very active household of 6 children.
-He is greatly loved and considered by his family to be the 7th child or 7th sibling.
+He is greatly loved and considered by his family as the 7th child or 7th sibling.

 Koda quickly became the Hanoi Vietnam mission mascot because Kota is an extremely loving and caring dog.
 In fact, he is a certified therapy dog.
 He would often instinctively understand when a young missionary was having a hard time or missing home, and he would go over to them so he could comfort them.